tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/meteor/tutorials.whatsapp.meteor.step_07.md

 So now we will add an ability to add a user profile image using the device's camera (e.g. phone or laptop).

-The first part is to add the `Meteor` package that provide us this ability:
+The first part is to add the `Meteor` package that provides us this ability:

     $ meteor add okland:camera-ui